taurus-org/taurus/doc/source/users/ui/forms.rst

   sys/tg_test/1/float_image`

-For the attributes, TaurusForm checks the type of attribute (whether it is an scalar or an array, whether it is a number or a string or a boolean, whether it is writable or read-only, etc.).
+For the attributes, TaurusForm checks the type of attribute (whether it is a scalar or an array, whether it is a number or a string or a boolean, whether it is writable or read-only, etc.).
 For certain attributes, more than one widget may be adequate, and the form allows the user to switch between them (See the